manizha01/py-mongoDB/README.md

 ﻿# py-mongoDB

- In This project I can add, delete, edit and delete document to mongoDB
+ In This project I can add, delete, edit and find document to mongoDB